-SHERRILL L. (GREGORY) TROVATO, MBA, MST, EA, USTCP developed and began teaching Preparing to Practice before the US Tax Court after passing the Tax Court exam on her first attempt in 2000.
+PROGRAM FOUNDER SHERRILL L. (GREGORY) TROVATO, MBA, MST, EA, USTCP developed and began teaching Preparing to Practice before the US Tax Court after passing the Tax Court exam on her first attempt in 2000.

 Sherrill served on the NAEA Board of Directors from 2005-2013, and was NAEA’s president in 2011-2012.
-In 2004, she received the prestigious NAEA-EF Excellence in Education award and received NAEA’s Mentor of the Year award in 2011.
+In 2004, she received the prestigious NAEA-EF Excellence in Education award and the NAEA’s Mentor of the Year award in 2011.
 In 2013, she was honored to receive the Founders Award, NAEA’s highest award bestowed upon a member, to recognize her significant achievement and contributions on behalf of enrolled agents and NAEA.

 Her firm, located in Southern California, specializes in tax consulting, preparation, and representation for individuals and businesses, and provides complete business services, including write-up, financial projections, consulting and planning.